arvidn/libtorrent/branches/libtorrent_aio/docs/settings.rst

 ``prefer_udp_trackers`` is true by default.
 It means that trackers may be rearranged in a way that udp trackers are always tried before http trackers for the same hostname.
-Setting this to fails means that the trackers' tier is respected and there's no preference of one protocol over another.
+Setting this to false means that the trackers' tier is respected and there's no preference of one protocol over another.